-The Mission of The Growing Stage of NJ
+The Mission of The Growing Stage, The Children's Theatre of NJ

 “To nurture the development of the performing arts through education — and to create, produce and perform works that engage the entire family.”